crudh/seamless-immutable-mergers/README.md

 It can also be used with the `deep` configuration to do this recursively.

 ## Major and minor releases
+### 2.2.0
+Started using the UMD pattern so the library will be easy to consume as a global or with requirejs (and not only node/browserify).

 ### 2.1.0
 Added new merger: *equalityArrayMerger*.